chris-mcnulty/ideaspace/replit.md

 - **Stack Ranking (Borda Count)**: Features a drag-and-drop interface for ranking, Borda count algorithm for scoring, real-time leaderboard, and facilitator progress tracking.
 - **Guest Access Control System**: Manages workspace access with configurable guest permissions, access request workflow, SendGrid email notifications, and automatic participant-to-account linking.
 - **Facilitator Controls**: Provides tools for managing notes (preload, add, edit with dialog, delete, merge, bulk select, AI-powered rewrites), controlling session states, and triggering AI categorization.
+- **Share Links & QR Codes**: Facilitators can generate shareable URLs and QR codes for direct navigation to any workspace section (Waiting Room, Ideation, Pairwise Voting, Stack Ranking, Marketplace Allocation, Results).
+URLs automatically adapt to the current server environment using `window.location.origin`, ensuring production-ready links.
+QR codes are generated client-side using the `qrcode` package at 300x300px resolution and can be downloaded as PNG files with descriptive filenames (format: `Nebula_{spaceCode}_{sectionName}_QR.png`).
+Includes copy-to-clipboard functionality with toast notifications for enhanced UX.
 - **Unified Category Management**: A single category system where both AI and humans use the same infrastructure.
 Facilitators can create categories manually or let AI generate them.
 Human decisions always take precedence - once a facilitator manually assigns a category (via dropdown on note cards), the `isManualOverride` flag is set, preventing AI from ever re-categorizing that note.
 AI categorization only processes uncategorized notes, matches to existing categories (case-insensitive), or creates new categories as needed.
 All categories use the same FK relationship (`manualCategoryId`) ensuring referential integrity.
 WebSocket broadcasts ensure real-time updates across clients.
 - **Participant Editing Permissions**: Allows participants to edit and delete their own cards when the workspace is "open".
 - **Knowledge Base System**: A three-tiered document management system (System, Organization, Workspace scopes) for grounding AI categorization, supporting PDF/TXT/DOC/DOCX/XLS/XLSX files with secure local storage and RBAC.
 Documents can be shared across workspaces using the `multi_workspace` scope with `document_workspace_access` junction table.
 When a workspace is marked as a template, its documents are automatically converted to multi_workspace scope, allowing workspaces created from that template to reference the same documents (not copies), preventing duplication and ensuring consistency.